Step by step planning

 Step 6: Find accommodation

 You're almost done planning!
 You now need to find accommodation that fits your plans.
 Hotels are the best choice in most cases.
-If you're staying 3 nights but preferably a week or more in one town, you may also want to look into apartments or homes.
+If you're staying 3 nights but preferably a week or more in one town, you can also look into apartments or homes.

 If you travel by train, be sure to book accommodation within walking distance of the rail station.
-We've selected excellent hotels near the train stations, so that's a good place to start looking.
+We've selected excellent hotels near the train stations.

-If you travel by car, you may want to avoid accommodation in the center of larger cities.
+If you travel by car, try to avoid accommodation in the center of larger cities.
 Parking options are mostly limited and always quite expensive.
-A nearby smaller town or a hotel in the suburbs can be a good alternative if you want to limit your expenses.
+Consider a nearby smaller town or a hotel in the suburbs if you want to limit your expenses.